Student Handbook and Code of Conduct

 - Any tickets not collected at the start of the performance may be resold – unless prior arrangement is made with the front of house manager.

-- Concessionary rates only offered to NAPA Students
+- Concessionary rates only offered to NAPA students and children under 18.

 - Children age 4 and above require a ticket and their own seat.
-Under 4 they may sit on the parent’s knee
+Under 4 they may sit on their parent’s knee.

 - The use of cameras and recording equipment is strictly prohibited.

-- Late arrivals permitted only at the FOH manager’s discretion.
+- Late arrivals permitted only at the duty manager’s discretion.

 - Drinks taken into the auditorium must be in plastic glasses/bottles.